 • Cruise down the Loryma Peninsula, where mountain tops are guarded by impressive fortresses of the Hellenistic age

 specialist in archaeology and ancient history

-Depart London Gatwick 1515 on British Airways, arriving Dalaman 2120.
+Depart London Gatwick 1510 on EasyJet, arriving Dalaman 2120.
 Transfer to MS Kurt K for 14 nights.
 Overnight at Göcek.